-- Be sure to use disposable trays and not metal trays – we don’t return tray and when a metal tray is received, the impression has to be processed manually, which can open the door to potential issues with the aligners.
+- Be sure to use disposable trays and not metal trays – we don’t return metal trays and they cannot be processed through our scanner.

 - We recommend using heavy body and light body material.
 Impression techniques that used heavy body and light body seem to get the best results.

 - Performing a cleaning before taking impressions removes plaque which can make for better impressions and could reduce the amount of residual spacing at the end of treatment.